Zeus-Deus/omarchy-setup/keyboard-shortcut/README.md

 # ~/.config/hypr/bindings.conf

-These are my edited shorotcuts
+These are my edited shortcuts